Last updated April 6, 2021.

 - Avoid unnecessary contact.

-- For example, use curbside pick up and drop off when available for purchases and services, pay over the phone (if it’s not advertised, ask).
+- For example, use curbside pickup and drop-off when available, and pay over the phone (if it’s not advertised, ask).
 Use less crowded spaces for outdoor activities.

 - Be flexible.

 - Change your plans if a situation looks crowded or you feel uncomfortable about the risk.